-Assessing the Effectiveness of our Actions
+Assessing the Effectiveness of our Actions and Ongoing Monitoring

-We recognise that the assessment of modern slavery risks is an ongoing process that can be continuously improved.
+The Group recognises that the assessment of modern slavery risks is an ongoing process and have adopted a continuous improvement approach when assessing all processes.

 In assessing the effectiveness of our actions to reduce exposure to these risks, our focus has been on enhancing our existing risk frameworks and strengthening our understanding and capabilities to identify potential modern slavery risks.
-The following measures were taken during FY22:
+The following measures were taken during FY23:

-- the ongoing assessment and management of this risk as part of our Risk Management Framework, including quarterly reporting to the BARC on the nature and extent of the Group's exposure to the risks of modern slavery occurring in the Group's operations and supply chain and any remediation actions required or taken; and - ongoing engagement with our key suppliers on the issues of modern slavery
+- ongoing staff education focused on raising awareness of modern slavery risks and the process of reporting suspicious behaviour through structured on-line compliance training for all staff.
+Completion of training is tracked and monitored - regularly reviewing the Group's high risks and major spend suppliers and their subcontractors (if any) to determine their awareness of modern slavery risks within their business - the ongoing assessment and management of this risk as part of our Risk Management Framework, including quarterly reporting to the BARC on the nature and extent of the Group's exposure to the risks of modern slavery occurring in the Group's operations and supply chain and any remediation actions required or taken; and - ongoing engagement with Vicinity continue to have direct and proactive engagement with the Vicinity team across all business areas including property, centre management, business development, occupational health and safety, the Executive Leadership team, and the Vicinity Board